-The six highest ranking submissions will be invited to present at the 6th Annual Conference of the NAI on April 7, 2017 in Boston, MA at the Marriot Long Wharf Hotel.
+The six highest ranking submissions will be invited to present at the 6th Annual Conference of the NAI on April 7, 2017 in Boston, MA at the Marriott Long Wharf Hotel.

 The selected student teams will also receive the benefit of being matched with an NAI Fellow, an expert in their field, who will provide mentorship in the potential commercialization process for their technology.

-Student teams, including those not selected as the top six, may be invited to display a poster or exhibit of their invention during the conference session and have the opportunity to network with leading innovators from around the world.
+Student teams will be invited to display a poster or exhibit of their invention during the conference session and have the opportunity to network with leading innovators from around the world.

 Teams selected to present will receive free registration to the 2017 NAI conference.
 Participants are responsible for their own travel and accommodations.